 Tibial muscular dystrophy (TMD) is a distal myopathy characterized by weakness of the muscles of the anterior compartment of lower limbs, appearing in the fourth to seventh decade of life.

-TMD is highly prevalent in Finland (1/5000) due to a founder mutation, making it the most common muscle disease in Finland.
-The disease has also been rarely identified in families in several other European countries.
+TMD is highly prevalent in Finland (1/5,000) due to a founder mutation, making it the most common muscle disease in Finland.
+The disease has also rarely been identified in families in several other European countries.

 TMD is linked to mutations in the TTN gene (2q31) encoding the protein Titin.
 The Finnish founder mutation (FINmaj) is located in the last exon 363(Mex6).
 Atypical presentations in Finnish patients have recently been explained by modifying second mutations in TTN.
 Seven other mutations of the TTN gene causing TMD have been identified in non-Finnish populations of which some C-terminal titin mutations can be recessive, manifesting the disease in homozygosity or in compound heterozygosity (usually with recessive truncating titin mutations).
 FINmaj mutation in homozygosity or in combination with truncating recessive titin mutations causes early onset autosomal recessive limb girdle muscular dystrophy (LGMD2J, see this term).